With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 First, rather than relying only on diplomatic channels to seek international support, Ukraine is harnessing popular media and social media networks to speak directly to citizens of other countries.
 It gives ordinary people around the world a chance to show solidarity through donations or by sharing campaign messages and pressuring their government to support Ukraine.

 A formal brand campaign also allows Ukraine to extend the visibility of the war beyond news coverage.
 As the conflict continues, it is likely to fade from news headlines in international media.
-But billboards, social media posts and the strategic use of entertainment publications like Vogue can keep it in front of audiences.
+But billboards, social media posts, and the strategic use of entertainment publications like Vogue can keep it in front of audiences.

 Finally, the best brand messages connect with consumers by inviting them to imagine better versions of themselves.
 Famous ad slogans like Nike’s “Just do it” or Apple’s “Think different” illustrate this idea.
 So does Ukraine’s call to people around the world to “Be brave like Ukraine.”